AnjithaSuresh/Biometric-Authentication-using-PHE/README.md

 # Biometric-Authentication-using-PHE
-Goldwasser-Micali encryption used, coded in java, database in mysql

 This is a implementation of biometric authentication using partially homomorphic encryption.
 The encryption used is Goldwasser-Micali encryption system.
 The code is written in java.